What are client loyalty surveys for insurance agents | Insurance blog | ClientCircle

 Independent insurance agents tend to have a closer relationship with their clients, better service and implement more consistent communication strategies.

-Do you know your NPS?
+Do you know your customer loyalty?

 Let's find out